Nationals’ suspended game features Joe Ross, a streaker and an oddly long delay

-The official announcement came well after both bullpens were cleaned up and as a cleaning crew was sweeping its way through the lower bowl.
+Manager Dave Martinez did not reveal his pitching plans when he spoke to reporters after the official announcement.
+Both teams will be allowed a 27th player for the second contest.
+The postponement came well after both bullpens had been cleared and as a cleaning crew swept its way through the lower bowl.
 Still, some fans waited on the concourse to see whether the action would resume.
 The rain had stopped, and the scoreboard read: “We continue to see isolated scattered lightning behind the departing line of storms.
 We remain in a delay until storms pass.”

 Soon, that was simplified to “Rain Delay,” sponsored by Skittles.
 The Reds had headed back to their hotel before those fans were told to go home.
 The weather delay stretched for 3 hours 4 minutes.

 That time belonged to a streaker who, toward the start of the delay, slid across the infield tarp — using it like a giant, square Slip 'N Slide — before crawling into the roller to escape a group of security guards.
 Two police officers followed.
 The man hid in the roller, his clothes dropped along his route from the left field seats to a bit of a pickle.
 But he quickly made his way out, perhaps in need of fresh air, and was handcuffed on the spot.